gallettilance/kviz/README.md

                 }
             })

-            # Here, set the attributes for nodes in the output layer.
+            # Here, set the attributes for nodes in the output layer, which is the last
+            # layer of this model.
             for h in range(0, layer.output_shape[1]):
-                if l == len(model.layers) - 1:
+                if l == len(model.layers) - 1:  # check if the layer is the last layer
                     set_node_attributes(the_graph, {
                         str(l + 1) + str(h): {
                             'shape': "square",